-Celebration cakes, Easter chocolate and candy eggs, even the hot cross bun would fall into forbidden territory with the 'no sugar' thinking.
+Celebration cakes, Easter chocolate and candy eggs, even a glass of bubbly champagne or sweet liqueur at a dinner party would fall into forbidden territory with the 'no sugar' thinking.
 This need not be the case.

 Flexibility in thinking and choice delivers better longer-term weight loss and results.

 It is far better to appreciate the flavours of all foods, understand where they fit in your life for fitness and health, accept that some foods and drinks will help you maintain a healthier body better than others, become confident in your choices, and give yourself permission to enjoy what you choose without any sense of guilt or remorse.

 My book 'this=that: a life-size photo guide to food serves' shows how foods and drinks fit into your life and deflates guilty thinking.
 You can make confident choices without totally banning any particular food, drink or element in food.
 More than 450 foods and drinks are featured as life-size, that's actual real life size, photos.
 It's really eyeopening to see how different foods compare.

 Pleasure is high on the list of reasons why humans eat and drink what they do.
 No matter how nourishing a food is, you probably won't keep eating it if it brings zero pleasure.

 But a nutritious, boring food gains pleasure points with a little added sauce, seasoning, spice, sweetness or a different cooking method.